 When you have succeeded, turn around and help another military veteran.

 "I will never leave a fallen comrade!" -- Warrior Ethos

 The Warrior Ethos, the principles that define my values, was the driving force behind the development of this series of articles and Koch's Transition Guide.
 I accepted the challenge of my transition battle, and my instincts told me to turn around and help other veterans overcome theirs.
 We hope these tips will help others endure the rigors of their transition and lead them to an overwhelmingly successful career in the private sector.

 Get more tips on each of these steps in Koch Industries' Transition Guide.

-John C. Buckley, II, Colonel, U.S. Army (Ret) is a veteran, career coach and mentor, author, and an expert in the field of military-to-civilian career transition.
-He currently assists Koch companies develop and implement military recruiting and retention programs.
-Prior to civilian life, he commanded Infantry Soldiers in combat and peacekeeping operations, and directed two of the Army's most prestigious schools.
-He teaches transition courses, gives seminar presentations, writes about the military-to-private sector career transition, and continues to counsel current and former military personnel.
-His recent article “Dance With The One Who Brung Ya,”was published in Military Review by Army University Press in 2016.
-Email John at email@example.com.
+John C. Buckley, II, Colonel, U.S. Army (Ret) is a veteran, career coach and mentor, author and an expert in the field of military-to-civilian career transition.
+He currently assists Koch companies in developing and implementing military recruiting and retention programs.
+Prior to civilian life, he commanded infantry soldiers in combat and peacekeeping operations, and directed two of the Army's most prestigious schools.